Porter Airlines

-Porter Airlines (stylized in all lowercase as porter) is a Canadian airline headquartered at Billy Bishop Toronto City Airport in Toronto.
-It is the third largest airline in Canada, behind Air Canada and WestJet.
-Owned by Porter Aviation Holdings, formerly known as REGCO Holdings Inc., Porter operates regularly scheduled flights from its bases in Eastern Canada, primarily Ottawa, Toronto–Billy Bishop and Toronto–Pearson airports, to locations across North America using a fleet of De Havilland Canada DHC-8-400 turboprop and Embraer 195-E2 jet aircraft.
+Porter Airlines (stylized in all lowercase as porter) is a Canadian airline headquartered at Billy Bishop Toronto City Airport ('Toronto–Billy Bishop') in Toronto, Ontario, Canada.
+It is the third largest airline in Canada behind Air Canada and WestJet.
+Owned by Porter Aviation Holdings, formerly known as REGCO Holdings Inc., Porter operates regularly scheduled flights from its bases in Eastern Canada, primarily Ottawa Macdonald–Cartier International Airport, Toronto–Billy Bishop, and Toronto Pearson International Airport ('Toronto–Pearson'), to locations across North America using a fleet of De Havilland Canada DHC-8-400 turboprop and Embraer E195-E2 jet aircraft.

+History

-Porter's operation at Toronto City Airport, located on an island near downtown was launched in 2006 with some controversy.
-Robert Deluce, who is now the Executive Chairman of Porter Airlines, proposed creating a regional airline using Bombardier turboprop aircraft to service major cities of Canada within the range of Toronto.
+Porter's operation at Toronto–Billy Bishop, located on the Toronto Islands near downtown was launched in 2006 with some controversy.
+Robert Deluce, who is now the executive chairman of Porter Airlines, proposed creating a regional airline using Bombardier turboprop aircraft to service major cities of Canada within the range of Toronto.
 A planned bridge to the airport was cancelled in 2003, leading to lawsuits between Deluce and the City of Toronto.
-The airline lost the case in court but the idea for the airline remained.
+The airline lost the case in court, but the idea for the airline remained.
 With the compensation received from the Toronto Port Authority for the lawsuit, REGCO bought the island airport terminal used by Air Canada Jazz and terminated Air Canada's access.
-Porter has expanded its operations since 2006, adding more destinations and planes.
-Porter opened a new, larger passenger terminal at the island airport in March 2010, connected to the mainland by a pedestrian tunnel opened in 2015.
+To accommodate Porter's expansion, Toronto–Billy Bishop opened a new, larger passenger terminal in March 2010.